 Certain deductions are allowable, which include:

-- fees paid to named private school fees for children either in kindergarten, primary school or secondary education;
+- fees paid to a named private school for children either in kindergarten, primary school, or secondary education

 - fees for residency services in respite homes or centres or for community support services (capped at a maximum amount).

 No personal allowances by way of deductions or credits are granted.

 Certain allowances are available for business-related expenses in the case of persons exercising a trade, business, profession, or vocation.
 These include, inter alia, scientific research, bad debts, and losses carried forward.